amrbashir/XBar/README.md

 # XBar

-Changes the appearance of windows 10 taskbar.
+A tool to change windows 10 taskbar appearance.

 ## Screenshots:
  TODO